Machine Learning. The Science of Selection under Uncertainty: Linear Algebra

 \chapter{Linear Algebra}

 We revisit a number of basic concepts from linear algebra.
-This is only a brief revision of the main concepts that we are using in the lecture notes.
+This is only a brief revision of the main concepts that we are using in the book.
 For more details, please, refer to \cite{Str09} or some other textbook on linear algebra.